Military

 South Vietnam's military defeat tended to obscure the crucial inability of this massive military enterprise to compensate for Saigon's political shortcomings.
 Over a span of nearly two decades, a series of regimes failed to mobilize fully and effectively their nation's political, social, and economic resources to foster a popular base of support.
 North Vietnamese main force units ended the war, but local insurgency among the people of the South made that outcome possible and perhaps inevitable.

-The setback suffered by the United States in the Vietnam War was rooted in a failure of strategy.
-Indeed, perhaps no war in American history shows more clearly both the difficulties of making sound strategic judgments and the dire consequences of a lack of clear strategic vision.
-The Vietnam War thus provides a cautionary tale for American political and military decision-makers about the crucial importance of thinking clearly about strategy.
-By incorrectly relating military strategy to national policy and by improperly understanding the nature of the conflict, the United States exhausted itself against a secondary enemy in South Vietnam.
-The American failure in Vietnam also stemmed from trying to fight a traditional conventional war when the conflict's nature demanded a counterinsurgency effort.
+Some saw the setback suffered by the United States in the Vietnam War as rooted in a failure of strategy.
+To some, perhaps no war in American history showed more clearly both the difficulties of making sound strategic judgments and the dire consequences of a lack of clear strategic vision.
+The Vietnam War thus provided some a cautionary tale for American political and military decision-makers about the crucial importance of thinking clearly about strategy.
+By incorrectly relating military strategy to national policy and by improperly understanding the nature of the conflict, the United States seemingly exhausted itself against a secondary enemy in South Vietnam.
+Part of the American failure in Vietnam also stemmed from initially trying to fight a traditional conventional war when the conflict's nature demanded a counterinsurgency effort.
 Top military commanders, unable to fathom the problem, refused to implement such a strategy despite evidence of its effectiveness.

 NEWSLETTER